Updated: April 2026

 Subletting consent requirements

 A clause requiring the landlord’s written consent before subletting is enforceable and standard.
 A clause prohibiting subletting entirely is not.
-The RTA gives tenants the right to sublet with landlord consent, and consent cannot be withheld arbitrarily.
+Section 97 of the RTA gives tenants the right to sublet with landlord consent, and Section 97(2) specifies that consent cannot be arbitrarily or unreasonably withheld.
+Section 95 covers assignment, where consent rules also apply.
 The lease can make the process clear.
 It cannot eliminate the right.

 What Happens If Your Ontario Lease Clauses Don’t Hold Up?